 Higher education is incomplete without world-renowned faculty and research, and the Department of Biology and Biochemistry has outstanding faculty who are known around the globe for their research accomplishments.
-As examples, Stuart E. Dryer, the John and Rebecca Moores Distinguished Professor in the Department of Biology and Biochemistry, was recently elected a Fellow of the American Society of Nephrology, a recognition that honors physicians and scientists who have distinguished themselves through excellence in practice and research.
-Another biology professor, Steven Pennings and his graduate student Brittany DeLoach McCall are collecting samples of marsh bugs along the Gulf marshes that were affected by the Gulf oil spill.
+As examples, Stuart E. Dryer, the Moores Professor in the Department of Biology and Biochemistry, was elected a Fellow of the American Society of Nephrology, a recognition that honors physicians and scientists who have distinguished themselves through excellence in practice and research.
+Another biology professor, Steven Pennings and his graduate student Brittany DeLoach McCall collected samples of marsh bugs along the Gulf marshes that were affected by the Gulf oil spill.
 Their goal is to learn more about the long-term consequences of the oil spill on these insects that form a vital part of the food chain.

 But it often takes additional funding to accomplish these results.
 Research support allows faculty to pay for special items that are not funded through private and public grants or state funding--such as travel to professional conferences to report research findings, specialized research equipment or supplies, and research personnel.
 A gift to this area will help us make more discoveries and achieve more international recognition.